 - Optional mix-ins: Pecans, raisins, dried cranberries, walnuts, or cacao nibs.

-- Zest: A small amount of orange zest with the dried cranberries would be a gluten free almond flour only version of my popular healthy oatmeal cranberry cookies!
-Lemon zest is great in these almond flour lemon cookies.
+- Zest: A small amount of orange zest with the dried cranberries would be a gluten free almond flour only version of my popular healthy oatmeal cranberry cookies.

 - Brown sugar: Could be used in place of cane or coconut sugar.